uiowa/uiowa/README.md

 do not exist.
 If you want to re-generate all multisite local settings files, you can run `rm -f docroot/sites/*/settings/local.settings.php` beforehand.

+The `blt frontend` command will setup the theme and compile the theme's assets along with any other subthemes within the uiowa repo.
+Note `blt drupal:sync:all-sites` should complete this step.
+Check to make sure.

 Local configuration overrides can be set in the local.settings.php file for each multisite.
 For example, to configure stage file proxy:
 ```